-LG Electronics Expands Its Lifestyle TV Lineup With the New Art-Inspired Gallery TV
+LG ELECTRONICS EXPANDS ITS LIFESTYLE TV LINEUP WITH THE NEW ART-INSPIRED GALLERY TV

 Developed with museum curators, the TV’s “Gallery Mode” optimizes color and brightness to reproduce the visual texture of original masterpieces.
 Central to this capability is a specialized screen that reduces glare and minimizes reflections for an art-like viewing experience.
 The TV also automatically adjusts picture quality to changing ambient light to maintain clarity throughout the day.

 The Gallery TV experience is completed by the LG Gallery+ service.
-LG Gallery+ serves as a comprehensive interior platform that transforms screens into versatile interior elements with a library of over 4,500 monthly-refreshed works.2 Featuring a diverse spectrum ranging from fine art to cinematic scenes, game visuals and animations, the platform allows users to decorate their homes with visuals that match their specific tastes.
+LG Gallery+ serves as a comprehensive interior platform that transforms screens into versatile interior elements with a library of over 4,500 monthly-refreshed works.[2]
+Featuring a diverse spectrum ranging from fine art to cinematic scenes, game visuals, and animations, the platform allows users to decorate their home with visuals that match their specific tastes.

 Beyond the preset library, users can further customize their environment by creating their own images with Generative AI or displaying cherished memories from their own photo libraries.
 LG Gallery+ also elevates the ambiance of a space by incorporating background music.
 Users can choose from built-in tracks according to their mood or stream their own playlists via Bluetooth.

-Ultimately, LG Gallery+ empowers customers to turn their TVs into a dynamic hubs of creativity.
+Ultimately, LG Gallery+ empowers customers to turn their TVs into a dynamic hub of creativity.
 The service is available across the entire LG TV lineup.

 “We will continue to lead the market by expanding our lifestyle TV lineup, transforming the screen into a companion that fluidly adapts to our customers’ preferences,” said Park Hyoung-sei, president of the LG Media Entertainment Solution Company.
 “Our goal is to enrich customers’ lives by providing the freedom to design every aspect of their personal space.”